tannewt/wa-law.org/bill/2023-24/sb/5095/1/README.md

         iii.
 An analysis of the pilot program that identifies the resources and tools needed to ensure the long-term sustainability of the program including estimates for the appropriate level of staffing, capital, and operational and maintenance efforts needed for the program to continue operating; and

         iv.
 Recommendations on potential funding and resource options that, at minimum, include federal funding opportunities, grants and loans, corporate and civic donations, as well as state funding, if necessary.

+## Section 3
+This act expires August 1, 2027.